Mirena Lawsuit Updates

 Mirena Multidistrict and Multicounty Litigation

-As the individual Mirena IUD lawsuits started to grow, they have been consolidated into multidistrict litigation (MDL) in the federal courts and multicounty litigation (MCL) in state courts.
+As the individual Mirena lawsuits started to grow, they have been consolidated into multidistrict litigation (MDL) in the federal courts and multicounty litigation (MCL) in state courts.
 There are currently three primary sets of mass torts covering Mirena IUDs: MDL 2434, NJ MCL 297, and MDL 2767.

 MDL 2434: Mirena Migration, Perforation and Embedment